5 Ways to Cultivate Lasting Relationships With Attendees All Year Long

 • Doing a Facebook Live to announce that your tickets are on sale or that an Early Bird promotion has started or is closing soon.

-• Hosting a Twitter chat or Live between yourself and some of this or last year’s speakers.
+• Hosting a Twitter chat or live between yourself and some of this or last year’s speakers.

 • Connecting with other people involved and having them share their experiences.